microsoft/code-with-engineering-playbook/docs/accessibility/README.md

 If you are looking to add automated testing to your Azure Pipelines, you may want to consider the [Accessibility Testing extension](https://marketplace.visualstudio.com/items?itemName=DrewLewis.Accessibility) built by Drew Lewis, a former Microsoft employee.

+It's important to keep in mind that automated tooling alone is not enough - make sure to augment your automated tests with manual ones.
+Accessibility Insights (linked above) can guide users through some manual testing steps.

 ## Additional Resources

 * [Microsoft Accessibility Technology & Tools](https://www.microsoft.com/accessibility)